 A program is a large project that is made up of several smaller projects that are dependent on each other.
-Since programs are so large, they are often managed by a team of people, with projects and tasks delegated across team member.
+Since programs are so large, they are often managed by a team of people, with projects and tasks delegated across team members.
 Some functions involved in launching a successful program might include outlining objectives, planning execution, managing operations, and reporting on status.
 Projects are bundled together into a program when the benefits of managing the collection outweigh managing projects as individual units.

 Projects are generally smaller, and often come with cost, date, and resource constraints.
-Project goals are normally short term, whereas the objectives of a program are focused on carrying out a company mission or overarching goal.
+Project goals are normally short term, whereas the objectives of a program are focused on a company mission or overarching goal.

-So, now that you know the difference between a program and a project, what is program management vs. project management?
+Now that you know the difference between a program and a project, what is program management vs. project management?